By: Debra Kabalkin on January 17th, 2023

 5. Fill strategically important vacancies

 Talent acquisition services can help you fill an executive role or highly specialized position when traditional recruitment methods have failed.
 However, the main advantage of a talent acquisition strategy is that you won’t often find yourself in such a situation.
-A talent acquisition consultant will give you everything you need to ensure continuity at all levels, including:
+A talent acquisition consultant will give you everything you need to make candidate sourcing easier, including:

 - An automated talent pipeline: After working with a specialist, you’ll have a pool of internal and external candidates available for every position.

-- A strong employer brand: A great brand can make all the difference when hiring for elite-tire roles, especially if you’re competing with big employers.
+- A strong employer brand: A great brand can make all the difference when hiring for elite-tire roles, especially if you’re competing for the best talent with big employers.